Livinu/livinu.github.io/aboutme.md

 My name is Livinus TUYISENGE.
 I have Ph.D in Computer Sciences, from University of Reims Champagne-Ardenne in France:

 - I like Coding and Learning new things
-- I like Entrepreunrship
+- I like Entrepreneurship

-What else do you need?
+### Research Interests
+My Research interest are:

+- Internet of Things
+- Vehicular Networks
+- Handover Management
+- Artificial Intelligence (AI) and Machine Learning

 ### Education